 Upgading weapons follows a branching path system, with available options split into multiple tiers.
-An unupgraded weapon can only be upgraded with a limited selection of 1st tier tags depending on its type, each of which can 'unlock' additional options.
+At first, a weapon can only be upgraded with a limited selection of 1st tier tags depending on its type, each of which "unlocks" one or more options from the next tier.
 The following additional rules apply when upgrading a weapon with a new tag: